Best VPN for Windows | How to Use & Setup a VPN on Windows

 The purpose of this is to give my audience a clear picture regarding the various “suitable” options for their Windows Laptops/PCs.
 I hope they help make the decision-making process easier:

-Avast SecureLine VPN – The popular antivirus program creator has gone the extra mile by offering a VPN product that encrypts and secures your internet traffic.
-The provider supports a number of locations, which include US, UK, Turkey, Poland, Russia, Mexico, Czech Republic and Germany.
+- Avast SecureLine VPN – The popular antivirus program creator has gone the extra mile by offering a VPN product that encrypts and secures your internet traffic.
+The provider supports a number of locations, which include the US, UK, Turkey, Poland, Russia, Mexico, Czech Republic, and Germany.

 Configuring a VPN Manually on Different Versions of Windows!